ACUPUNCTURESlava Sviridovs • Geneva / Genève

 A universally perfect diet does not exist, as we need to take into account our unique body types, climates we live in, our work load and seasonal changes.
 However, there are some general principles that can help in preparation for healthy conception.

-Before we talk about the healthy choices, here are the biggest offenders to your health and fertility, better avoided:
+These are the biggest offenders to your health and fertility, so better avoided:

 – coffee (can have a negative effect on female hormones);